 Women can't be ministerial servants (assistants to the Elders)

 Divulge secret information to enemies and those not entitled to know.
 See Theocratic Warfare

 Greet or talk with disfellowshipped persons (with some exceptions.
 See Elder's Manual, Shepherd the Flock of God)

 Keep secrets from the organization.
 Jehovah's Witnesses report friends and family members breaking the rules ('You should speak to the wrongdoer, urging him to seek the help of the elders.
 (James 5:13-18) If he does not do this within a reasonable period of time, concern for the cleanness of the congregation should move you to report the matter to the elders.'
-WT, Oct 15, 1989, Article: 'Guard Against Harmful Gossip!' par 21)
+Watchtower magazine, Oct 15, 1989, Article: 'Guard Against Harmful Gossip!' par 21)

 Some JW rules cannot be broken without serious consequences.
 Here are the top five rules.
 The word 'CAN'T' in this list of 141 rules includes restrictions of the organization and restrictions JW's place upon themselves in an effort to please their God Jehovah.

 Many of the 141 rules such watching porn, reading sexual materials, sexual fantasies, etc are hard to enforce if there's no proof.
 Two or three witnesses are required to prove guilt.
 Or someone might voluntarily confess.
 However going to the Elders in hopes of solving their 'problem' is not likely to make them feel better.

 All JW's are expected to turn off sexual thoughts or 'deaden' them except for the person they're married to.
 A person who can't do that might feel broken, defective, hopeless, unloved by God, etc.

 To understand the loneliness, guilt, self-imposed judgment, and despair JW's can feel when they have sexual fantasies, read 'Jehovah's High Moral Standards' and the path to mental illness.